A pilot retreat was held in Saddleworth, Greater Manchester on 26-28 August 2016 and I offered the below

 Arrive late afternoon

-Open discussion with specialist from The Christie about menopause
+Open discussion with specialist* (to be confirmed)

-Evening meal at a local restaurant
+Evening meal at the hotel or other restaurant

-A short introduction to running
+A short introduction to running/jogging approx 3 miles

 Stretching and relax with yoga

-Hand or foot massge by therapist
+Hand or foot massage by therapist

 Evening meal at local restaurant